microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 You can reuse the client id and secret you've used for postman or create a new App Registration for the Power Platform.

+When creating the operations for this custom connector make sure to use the right request and response bodies as seen in Postman.
+The UI for the custom connector will then prepopulate the payload and help with the references in the object that your Power Platform sees.
+**Note:** you might get double references to objects like 'reference', 'system', 'code'; For these object you can update the description or name so it's easier to map.

 ## Step 4 - Validate the full functionality of the app